stephaneVercouillieBMID/slate/source/index.html.md

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
 Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
 This Universal/App Link MUST be specified to BMID during the onboarding process.

 #### Authorization Request specifications
-In case of App to App and Web mobile to App authentication, BMID implements more strict specifications on the Authorization Request as .
+Authorization Requests submitted to `https://mobileapp.sixdots.be/mobile/authorize` a In case of App to App and Web mobile to App authentication, BMID implements more strict specifications on the Authorization Request as in the .

 ## 2. Token Request